Chilevisión

-Chilevisión (often abbreviated as CHV) is a Chilean free-to-air television channel.
-It is the third oldest Chilean television network, owned by Paramount Networks Americas, being founded by the University of Chile on November 4, 1960.
+Chilevisión (often abbreviated as CHV) is a Chilean free-to-air television channel based in Santiago and owned by Vytal Group since 2026.
+Founded by the University of Chile on 4 November 1960, it is the third oldest television network or channel in operation in Chile; it was formerly owned by TimeWarner/WarnerMedia from 2010 to 2021 and Paramount Global (and later Paramount Skydance) from 2021 to 2026.

+In addition to Chilevisión, Vytal Group owns other TV channels, including Canal CHV Noticias, CHV de Culto, and UChileTV.

 History

 Origins

 When the Institute for Electrical Research and Testing of the Faculty of Physical and Mathematical Sciences of the University of Chile informed the rector Juan Gómez Millas, in 1959, that the experiments were already sufficiently advanced to attempt the permanent operation of a canal, this instructs the Secretary-General, Álvaro Bunster, to establish the corresponding contact with the engineers and to provide the necessary elements for its start-up.
 Thus, from the very beginning, Channel 9 is assumed as an institutional project of the rectory.

 Within the University Council, diverse positions were expressed.
 The deans of the more traditional faculties viewed the initiative with reluctance.
 They rejected the idea that "the university continues to embark on projects that, in a way, mean becoming a Corfo-Cultural", according to Álvaro Bunster.
 But some shared cultural extension principles and discovered a powerful tool for it in the new environment.
 Among these stood out the Dean of the Faculty of Philosophy and Education, Eugenio González, who started a real battle for university television.
 In its approach, university television is synonymous with cultural television.
 This position prevailed, and Bunster - the rector's trusted official - was in charge of shaping it.

 Thus, in May 1960, the Audiovisual Department was created, reporting directly to the General Secretary.
 Historian Leopoldo Castedo traveled from Berkeley, United States to assume the first direction of the debuting Audiovisual Department that, apart from the television section, includes the former departments of Experimental Cinema, Cinematheque, and Photography.
 As Director of the channel, Raúl Aicardi, a journalist with extensive experience in the radio field and, at that time, working in the Office of Film and Radio of the US Embassy, is in charge of the Chair of Audiovisual Journalism. from the School of Journalism.
 The Bunster-Castedo-Aicardi formula, as the first managers of the channel, expresses the search to guarantee the central political and institutional control of the channel, the cultural management of the station, and technical efficiency in its operation.